 During Nissan’s 80+ years in business, the maker has emblazoned their cars and their advertising with more than a dozen different logos.
 Bouncing back and forth between a round logo and a rectangle, and once even giving freestanding script a try, the company has now decided on a fresh take on their logo, which will first grace the 2022 Ariya EV, an all-electric crossover.

 Make no mistake, logo changes are not taken lightly, and there is usually a specific reason or goal for making such a big change to the company’s branding.
 In this case, executives wanted a logo that would work better on digital platforms and look good when illuminated.

 The current Nissan logo features more of a 3-D look, while the new Nissan logo is flatter and devoid of the shadowing on the current logo.

 While the new logo won’t make its official debut on a vehicle until late 2021—that’s when the 2022 Ariya EV will hit the lots—talk of the update has circulated since early this year.
 That’s when eagle-eyed industry watchers noticed that Nissan had filed for trademarks for new logos, and it’s when all the chatter and speculation began in earnest about what the new look may entail.

 The mystery ended when Nissan released a rather dramatic video to introduce the new logo to the world.
-In the one minute video various features in nature grow and morph in a time-release-camera-shot style.
+In the 1:02 long video, which can be found on YouTube, various features in nature grow and morph in a time-release-camera-shot style.
 As crystals, flowers, frost, and fields grow and change, they ultimately take turns transforming into the new Nissan logo which is, perhaps, a nod to the thought that Nissan is changing but, like nature, is still beautiful and powerful.

 The video is compelling, well-done and, as mentioned above, dramatic.
 For all the drama of the video the changes to the logo are much more subtle, yet still result in a fresh new look that accomplishes the goals of the company.